olgaemms/davidemms.github.io/_posts/2019-10-19-alternative-ways-of-getting-OrthoFinder.md

 1. Open the Windows PowerShell from the Start Menu

-2. Make a directory to work in & cd into it (you can paste into the shell by right-clicking on it):
+2. Make a directory to work in & cd into it:
 ```
 mkdir orthofinder
 cd orthofinder